tiarahe2002/cse15l-lab-reports/report4/lab-report-4-week-8.md

 ![image](test2.png)

-our group's MarkdownParse was passed for second snippet;
+Our group's MarkdownParse was passed for second snippet;

 Test for other group's MarkdownParse:
 ![image](result5.png)